Data extraction and automation

 - SFTP file delivery resources by SIS

-- Manual exports - some SIS providers will give “lower level” consumers of data a graphical interface for manually producing and downloading CSV reports.
-In most cases, these “reporting” features don’t include the ability to schedule an automated export.
-Unless you plan to only run Little SIS Sync manually, this method is not preferred.
+Manual exports: Some SIS providers will give lower-level consumers of data a graphical interface for manually producing and downloading CSV reports.
+In most cases, these reporting features don’t include the ability to schedule an automated export.
+Unless you plan to run Little SIS Sync manually, all the time, this method is not preferred.

-- SIS data APIs - Some SIS providers, like Powerschool, have attempted to create additional business by selling other vendors access to secure data endpoints.
+SIS data APIs: Some SIS providers, like Powerschool, have attempted to create additional revenue by selling other vendors access to secure data endpoints.
 The idea is to have learning software vendors become paying partners.
 Little SIS Sync does not currently support any SIS data APIs.
 If you believe this is the only way to extract data from your SIS, please contact us so we can help explore.

-- Roster Integration APIs as a Service - Companies like Clever and OneRoster by IMS Global have made a business model out of roster integration by offering data integration services “free” to as many schools as possible by investing in a massive effort to establish market share, and then charging vendors per-district and per-site fees to gain access to the APIs.
+Roster Integration APIs as a Service: Companies like Clever and OneRoster by IMS Global have made a business model out of roster integration by offering data integration services free to as many schools as possible by investing in a massive effort to establish market share, and then charging vendors per-district and per-site fees to gain access to the APIs.
 These fees are then typically passed on to the district in the form of higher software prices.
-Little SIS Sync does not currently support Clever, however, our hosted solution, Managed Sync for G Suite, does use Clever as its data source.
+Little SIS Sync does not currently support Clever.
+Our hosted solution, Managed Sync for Google Workspace, does use Clever as its data source.
 We do not currently have any OneRoster offerings.